This was the first actual farmers market that I have ever been to and I have to say I have fallen in love.

 It's the stories at a Farmer Market that fascinate me - like the story of 'Wils Seeds'

 This little guy actually decided at the ripe old age of 5, to set himself up in business.
 He wanted to sell Organic Vegetable Seeds to the public at the market.

 Several years later I found Wil proudly sitting at his little market stall doing just that. he informed me that he had already bought himself a Laptop from the 'Profits' he had made and was now in the process of saving up to buy an Ipad.

 Wow, not only was this young man learning about running a business he was also gaining valuable experince in marketing, selling, promoting, budgeting and thoroughly enjoying himself in the process.

 I love growing tomatoes and Wil was able to direct me to his Organic Tomato variety 'Grosse Lisse'.
 I'm really looking forward to harvesting my first crop.

-The good old trusted market trolly ended up filled with delcious produce.
+The good old trusted market trolley ended up filled with delicious produce.

 Had read that Jindi Farm would be at the market and I was looking forward to chatting with Leslie about her Australian Bush Food products.
 Looking forward to cooking up a storm using the seasonings I bought.

 Wine tasting!
-Oh, dear I have to drive...
+Oh, dear and I have to drive ...